RPerottoni/House_Rocket_Insights/README.md

 ### To solve the business questions

 There are the considerations that was made:
-**Good properties to buy:** Are the properties were the price is lower than the median price by region and the house condition is good (higher than 3).
+**Good properties to buy:** Are the properties were the price is lower than the median price by region and the house condition is good (higher than 3). <br>
-**Price to buy:** The price to buy needs to be lower than the region median price.
+**Price to buy:** The price to buy needs to be lower than the region median price. <br>
 **The best time to sell:** According to the date, was created and defined a new feature: season.
 And the datas was classified by season.
-The best time to sell is the season where the profit is higer.
+The best time to sell is the season where the profit is higer.<br>
-**Price to sell:** The price to sell was defined according the following criteria: If the median price by season is higher than the property price, the selling price will be 30% over the price to buy and if the median price by season is lower than the property price, the selling price will be 10% over the price to buy.
+**Price to sell:** The price to sell was defined according the following criteria: If the median price by season is higher than the property price, the selling price will be 30% over the price to buy and if the median price by season is lower than the property price, the selling price will be 10% over the price to buy.<br>

 ### Main Insights